h2non/grunt-stubby/README.md

 ## Release History

+* `0.1.3` 18.09.2013
+  - Added support to obtain relative paths from config file directory for the request/response data files
 * `0.1.2` 13.09.2013
   - Added support to JavaScript sources configuration files
   - Detect and use full paths